Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Hake fillet

-Grill in an aluminum packet
+Grill in aluminum foil packet

-butter, white wine, tomatoes
+Butter, white wine, tomatoes

 approx. 12-14 min